caioabrahao/theRenderFrame/README.md

+<span style="color: orange;">The project itself is still a bit of a mess!
+It will be ported to Vue.js in the near future.</span>

 # Render Frame
 **Render Frame** is a personal project of mine that I made to learn some Three.js.
 I decided then to turn it into my personal portfolio/playground to showcase my three.js related creations.